rodolfodpk/myeslib/README.md

 * dbPoolMinConnections
 * dbPoolMaxConnections

 This service will receive commands as JSON on http://localhost:8080/inventory-item-command.
-It uses Hazelcast just as a cache.
+It uses Hazelcast just as a cache of snapshots.
+The Hazelcast implementation has an additional parameter:

-There is another implementation: **inventory-hazelcast**.
-It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/AggregateRootHistory.java">AggregateRootHistory</a> instances.
-This map is configured as write-through.
-It also uses a Hazelcast queue to store <a href="myeslib-core/src/main/java/org/myeslib/core/data/UnitOfWork.java">UnitOfWork</a> instances.
-This Hazelcast implementation has an additional parameter:

 * eventsQueueConsumers (default =50)